Here's how to prepare for results day if you have conditional offers.

 If things didn't go to plan

 - See vacancies in our Clearing service.
 There's often a wide range of courses still available, so it's worth seeing if there's anything you like the look of.

 - Find info about exam re-marks.
 You'll need to try to arrange the re-mark as quickly as possible, and keep in touch with your university or college to keep them up to date.

 - Look into other options – like a gap year, work or an apprenticeship – either instead of higher education, or just while you reapply for next year.

 Then if you’ve got a place

-- It will say if there's anything else you need to do, or if your university/college will be in touch with further instructions – maybe to provide proof of your qualifications or medical requirements for example.
+- Make sure you check your Confirmation letter – it will say if there's anything else you need to do, or if your university/college will be in touch with further instructions maybe to provide proof of your qualifications or medical requirements for example.

 - Then all that's left is making sure any student finance arrangements are sorted, and prepare to start your studies.